Japamala: Counting markers and cords

-Tibetan Buddhism can require that a practitioner complete a particular number of repetitions of an activity as a foundational practise or to become eligible for initiation into an esoteric teaching, for example, one may need to complete 100,000 recitations of Vajrasattva mantra.
-To aid this, Tibetan Buddhist mala can be made with additional functional beads over and above the 108 main beads.
-These beads take two main forms serving two different purposes: three marker beads inline with the 108 beads; two short cords of ten beads each hanging from the main loop.
+Vajrayana Buddhism can require that a practitioner complete a particular number of repetitions of an activity as a foundational practice or to become eligible for initiation into an esoteric teaching, for example, one may need to complete 100,000 recitations of Vajrasattva mantra.

+To aid this, some Buddhist malas can be made with additional functional beads over and above the 108 main beads.
+These beads take two main forms serving two different purposes: three marker beads inline with the 108 beads; two short cords of ten beads each hanging from the main loop which are used as counters.

+Japanese malas may also contain tassels (房, fusa) with counter beads, also known as recorder beads (記子珠, kishi- or kisu-dama).
+They are seen as symbolizing the ten pāramitās.

 Inline marker beads

-Three distinctive, often smaller, beads are placed so that, with the guru bead, they divide the regular beads into four sections of 27 beads each.
+In some more complex malas, three distinctive, often smaller, beads are placed so that, with the guru bead, they divide the regular beads into four sections of 27 beads each.
 They allow quick estimation of the fraction of a round completed.
 Their presence raises the number of beads (not counting the guru bead) to 111.

+Japanese malas may also contain a set of four inline marker beads which often differ in size, color, or material.
+These are called four points beads (shiten 四天) or “Four Heavenly Kings” (四天王, shitennō).
+These are usually located after the seventh and the twenty-first beads on either side of the mother bead.
+In the Shingon school, these four symbolize four bodhisattvas: Fugen (Skt.
+Samantabhadra), Kannon, Monju (Skt.
+Mañjuśrī), and Miroku (Skt.
+Maitreya).